graeme-a-stewart/cpp-concurrency/doc/04a-TBBTasks.md

 effects.

-Side note A :I'm unable to create a memory leak when using auto_ptr!
+Side note A: I'm unable to create a memory leak when using auto_ptr!

 Side note B: The (single threaded) destruction of the 75 million space points takes longer than the algorithm.
 Try this at home but don't try this in production code!